codefriar/ApexKit/docs/Tuple.md

 that have a string key, and Object value.
 This is the next best thing.
 A kind of polyfill for Map&lt;String,Object&gt;
 for use in Apex-defined Data Types.
 See also: https://help.salesforce.com/s/articleView?id=sf.flow_considerations_apex_data_type.htm&type=5
-Available primitive datatypes available for use in tupple:
+Available primitive datatypes available for use in tuple:
 Boolean, Integer, Long, Decimal, Double, Date, DateTime, and String.
 Single values and lists are supported for each data type.

 ## Constructors